-In this section we study scholz conjecture.
-We prove some an inequality related to the scholz conjecture on additions chains.
-We begin with the following fundamental result which can be found in \ref{brauer1939addition}.
+In this section, we study the Scholz conjecture.
+We prove an inequality related to the conjecture on additions chains.
+We begin with the following fundamental result which can be found in \cite{brauer1939addition}.

-\begin{lemma} Let $\iota(n)$ denotes the shortest length of an addition chain producing $n$.
-Then the lower bound holds
+\begin{lemma} Let $\ell(n)$ denote the shortest length of an addition chain leading to $n$.
+We have

 \end{lemma}